Leonard scores 37, Raptors beat Warriors 131-128 in OT

 Jerebko's dunk cut the gap to three but Toronto caught another break when Iguodala was called for travelling.
 Siakam was fouled and made one, with Leonard grabbing the rebound on the missed second shot.
 Siakam was fouled again, and capped it with another pair from the line.

-Leonard connected on his first six shots and scored 13 points in the first quarter.
+Leonard connected on his first six shots of the game and scored 13 points in the first quarter.
 Siakam added 10 for the Raptors, who were up by 18 points in the first and led 38-25 after one.

-"They did a really good job of throwing that first punch," Iguodala said.

-Thompson scored nine points in the second and Durant added eight as Golden State cut the deficit to 67-58 at the half.
+Thompson scored nine points in the second and Durant added eight as Golden State cut the deficit to single digits.
+Leonard scored nine for Toronto, which led 67-58 at the half.

 Durant capped an 18-point third quarter with a 32-foot pull-up 3, the final basket in a personal 13-point streak.